pkp/ui-library/src/docs/components/ListPanel/readme.md

 ## Searching

-Add the `ListPanelSearch` component when a user wants to find one or more items by typing in a search phrase.
+Add the `PkpSearch` component when a user wants to find one or more items by typing in a search phrase.
 Some examples:

 - Find a submission by title or author
 - Find a user by name, surname, email or username